dp1500/IMBD_reviews_sentiment_analysis/README.md

 # IMBD_reviews_sentiment_analysis
-movie reviews sentiment analysis (from negative to positive ) using
+movie reviews sentiment analysis (from negative to positive ) using TextBlob